Have you ever looked at a painting and could swear that it was about to start moving? As if the frame could continue when you turn away. Have you...

 The story of Danae has inspired artists since the Middle Ages.
 According to the myth, Danae was the daughter of King Acrisius of Argos.
 The King receives a prophecy from the Oracle, which foretells that he will be killed by Danae’s child.
 In an attempt to defy fate, he locks up his daughter in a cellar.
 However, the ever crafty Jupiter turns himself into golden rain and enters her room.
 The fruit of their union is Perseus, who years later, fulfills the prophecy and kills his grandfather.

 In his painting, Gustav Klimt blends Symbolism with Art Nouveau aesthetics.
 In Danae, the figure of the young woman and the golden rain dominate the canvas.
 The purple cloth represents her royal origins and the Art Nouveau circular designs represent her female nature.
 The artist candidly explores female sexuality.
 However, the heavy ornamental style decreases the sexual tension of the piece.

 Edward Burne-Jones is usually considered within the Pre-Raphaelite movement.
-However, in his work he mixes elements from Aestheticism as well as Symbolism.
+However, in his work, he mixes elements of Aestheticism as well as Symbolism.
 Burne-Jones’s paintings served as inspiration for Symbolist artists across Europe, making him a forerunner of the movement.